ionStici/frontend/react/redux/redux.md

 - In a Redux application, _data flows in one direction_: from **state** to **view** to **action**, back to state and so on.

-- **State** is the current information (data) used in a web application.
+- **State** is the set of data values that describes the application.
+It is used to render the UI.

 - **View** - the user interface displayed to users.
+Users interact with the UI which dispatch actions to the store.

 - **Actions** are objects describing an event that a user can take to change the state in the application.
 They help components communicate and share data with each other.

 - A **Reducer** is a function that determines how the current state and an action are used in combination to create the application’s next state.
-A reducer function must be a pure function and it must update the state immutably. [**Rules of Reducer Functions**](https://redux.js.org/tutorials/fundamentals/part-3-state-actions-reducers#rules-of-reducers).
+A reducer function must be a pure function and it must update the state immutably: [**Rules of Reducer Functions**](https://redux.js.org/tutorials/fundamentals/part-3-state-actions-reducers#rules-of-reducers).

 - **Store** - Redux uses a special object called the _store_.
 The _store_ is a container for state, it provides a way to dispatch actions, and it calls the reducer when actions are dispatched (only one _store_ object per app).